Axidify/Terminality-V2/README.md

 1. In Render, create a Static Site:
    - Repository: this repo
    - Root Directory: `client`
-   - Build Command: `npm ci && npm run build`
+  - Build Command: use the one-liner above
   - Publish Directory: `dist`

+### Common pitfalls
+- If Render detects Python and asks for `requirements.txt`, the service was created with the wrong runtime.
+Delete it and re-create as a Node service with Root Directory set to `server`.
+- Ensure `DATABASE_URL` is set and accessible from the service (use the Internal Database URL for Render Postgres).
+- Set `NODE_ENV=production` (or `DB_PROVIDER=postgres`) so Prisma uses the Postgres schema in production.
 2. Environment Variables (Client):
    - REQUIRED
      - `VITE_API_BASE` — The base URL of the backend API (e.g., `https://your-api.onrender.com`)